Sunday, November 15, 2020

 Now, I have to admit that I’ve always felt that watching other people have fun playing games was kind of stupid.
 Why would I watch someone play a videogame, let’s say, when I could just play the damned game myself?
 But of course, by that logic, the entire sports industry becomes meaningless: there’s literally a multi-billion-dollar business in having people play games so other people will watch them.
 But I think the sports analogy is actually kind of instructive here: sure, watching an NBA game can be pretty damned exciting, but that doesn’t mean that watching any random game of people playing basketball will be fun.
 There are many factors to consider: the talent of the players, the production value of the presentation, the knowledge of the commentators, and so on.
 And so, eventually, I came to realize that I didn’t actually not like watching all people play videogames, I just didn’t like watching most people play videogames.
 And the person who changed it all for me was Jacksepticeye.
 I happened to wander through the room when one of my kids was watching him play ... hell, I don’t even remember what game it was, but the guy was hilarious.
 He wasn’t trying to make me love the game, he wasn’t trying to make fun of the game, he wasn’t trying to do some artsy or clever commentary on the game: he was just playing the game, and having fun, and being damned entertaining while doing it.
 Since then, I’ve found a few other “let’s play”2 YouTubers who are pretty good, though I suspect Jacksepticeye may still be the best.

 And, at some point, it naturally occurred to me that, if I could enjoy watching someone else play a videogame, when I don’t even like videogames all that much, surely I could enjoy watching someone play D&D, which I absolutely adore.
 And, as it happens, there are a lot of choices out there, just like there are a lot of choices for the videogame genre.
-In fact, the whole streaming thing (both for D&D and every other topic) has a major downside of making it so easy for people to create content that, at this point, it can very difficult to pick out the gems from all the dross.
+In fact, the whole streaming thing (both for D&D and every other topic) has a major downside of making it so easy for people to create content that, at this point, it can be very difficult to pick out the gems from all the dross.
 But there really are some gems out there, let me tell you.
 For best all around video production plus some amazing acting, I think the prize has to go to Relics and Rarities; if you prefer your streaming in podcast form, it’s really tough to beat the OG Adventure Zone.
 But of course the elephant in the room is Critical Role.

 If you’re not familiar with Crtical Role, it’s a bit difficult to describe just how big it is.
 It’s natural for us to think that, if we’ve never heard of a thing before, it can’t be but so big ... right?
 Let me see if I can illustrate why you’re wrong about that with 2 little anecdotes.